Semi-convection in rotating spherical shells: flows, layers and dynamos: Governing equations of thermocompositional convection

 \section{Governing equations of thermocompositional convection}

-We consider a fluid in a spherical shell of inner radius $R_i$ and outer radius $R_o$, rotating at a rate $\bm{\Omega_0}=\Omega_0\bm{e}_z$, as shown in figure~\ref{fig:rotatingsphere}.
-We adopt spherical polar coordinates, with radial, polar and azimuthal basis vectors $\{\bm{e}_r,\bm{e}_\theta,\bm{e}_\phi\}$ and position vector $\bm{r}$ such that $\theta=0$ for $\bm{r}=\bm{e}_z$.
+We consider a fluid in a spherical shell of inner radius $R_i$ and outer radius $R_o$, rotating at a rate $\bm{\Omega_0}=\Omega_0\bm{e}_z$, as shown in fig.~\ref{fig:rotatingsphere}.
+We use spherical polar coordinates, with radial, polar and azimuthal basis vectors $\{\bm{e}_r,\bm{e}_\theta,\bm{e}_\phi\}$ and position vector $\bm{r}$ such that $\theta=0$ for $\bm{r}=\bm{e}_z$.
 The fluid velocity $\bm{u} = u_r\bm{e}_r + u_\theta \bm{e}_\theta + u_\phi\bm{e}_\phi$ evolves according to the Navier-Stokes equations.
-We adopt the Boussinesq approximation, which neglects differences in density except in terms multiplied by gravitational acceleration.
+We adopt the Boussinesq approximation, which neglects differences in density except in terms multiplied by gravity.
 The magnetic field $\bm{b}$ evolves according to the induction equation, and affects the velocity through the Lorentz force.
-We adopt a linear equation of state, with the density $\rho$ depending on temperature $T$ and composition $C$, which obey advection--diffusion equations in the presence of background fields $T_0$ and $C_0$.
-We assume a constant gravitational acceleration in the radial direction $\bm{g}=-g\bm{e}_r$.
-In gas giants, this is not an unreasonable assumption: for Saturn, the data of \cite{movshovitz2020saturn} give a difference of only $20\%$ between $g(0.1R_o)$ and $g(0.7R_o)$.
-We write the thermal and compositional differences across the depth are $\Delta T = T_0(R_i)-T_0(R_o)$ and $\Delta C = C_0(R_i)-C_0(R_o)$, respectively.
+We adopt a linearised version of the equation of state for the density $\rho$

+where $\rho_0$ is a reference density, $T_0$ and $C_0$ are background temperature and composition fields, $T$ and $C$ are the perturbation temperature and composition, and $\alpha_T$ and $\alpha_C$ are the coefficients of thermal expansion and compositional contraction.
+The temperature and composition obey advection--diffusion equations in the presence of the background fields.
+We assume a constant gravitational acceleration in the radial direction $\bm{g}=-g\bm{e}_r$, giving a radial buoyancy force of $g(\rho_0-\rho(\bm{x},t)) \bm{e}_r$.
+In gas giants, this is not an unreasonable assumption: for Saturn, \cite{movshovitz2020saturn} give a difference of only $20\%$ between $g(0.1R_o)$ and $g(0.7R_o)$.
+We write the thermal and compositional differences across the depth as $\Delta T = T_0(R_i)-T_0(R_o)$ and $\Delta C = C_0(R_i)-C_0(R_o)$, respectively.

 The dynamics depend on a number of physical parameters, which are defined in Table~\ref{tab:parameters}.
-Using these parameters, and with a length-scale based on the sphere's outer radius $R_o$, and the timescale of viscous diffusion $\tau_\nu=R_o^2/\nu$, we adopt dimensionless variables
+Using these parameters, and with a length-scale based on the sphere's outer radius $R_o$ and the viscous diffusion timescale $R_o^2/\nu$, we adopt dimensionless variables

 where hats denote dimensional quantities.
 The dynamics are governed by the non-dimensional system of equations

 together with the solenoidal constraints $\nablab\cdot \bm{u} = \nablab\cdot \bm{b} = 0$.
 The dimensionless numbers $\Ek$, $\Pr$, $\Sc$ and $\Pm$ are defined in Table~\ref{tab:parameters}.
 For the majority of this work, we shall consider only the hydrodynamic problem (i.e. with $\bm{b}\equiv\bm{0}$); we return to the full magneto-hydrodynamic system in \S~\ref{sec:dynamo}.